lavaorg/telex/CONTRIBUTING.md

 **Adding a dependency:**

-Assuming you can already build the project, run these in the telegraf directory:
+Assuming you can already build the project, run these in the telex directory:

-1. `dep ensure -vendor-only`
-2. `dep ensure -add github.com/[dependency]/[new-package]`
+(TBD - update go.mod, go.sum)

 **Unit Tests:**